philbarker/ocxmd/README.md

 [![Build Status](https://travis-ci.org/philbarker/ocxmd.svg?branch=master)](https://travis-ci.org/philbarker/ocxmd)

 An extension to [python markdown](https://python-markdown.github.io/) that takes metadata embedded as YAML in a page of markdown and render it as JSON-LD in the HTML created by [MkDocs](https://www.mkdocs.org/).
 The extracted metadata is also returned as a python dict in the markdown object.

+The default JSON-LD context is schema.org, but this can be over-ridden as an option

-Currently it is focussed on schema.org and other metadata schema used by the [K12-OCX project](https://github.com/K12OCX/k12ocx-specs) for curriculum content materials (learning resources).
+Currently development is focussed on the needs of the [K12-OCX project](https://github.com/K12OCX/k12ocx-specs) for curriculum content materials (learning resources).

 ## Test metadata
 YAML input